nushell/nushell.github.io/book/configuration.md

 The file `login.nu` is sourced after `env.nu` and `config.nu`, so that you can overwrite those configurations if you need.

-There is an enviroment variable `$nu.loginshell-path` containing the path to this file.
+There is an environment variable `$nu.loginshell-path` containing the path to this file.

 ### macOS: Keeping `/usr/bin/open` as `open`